FiggyHunter/Astro-Blog-Course/README.md

 - [x] In-depth working with Markdowns 4.7.23'
 - [x] In-depth MDX.
 9.7.23'
 - [x] Filtering content based on posts/authors/dates.
 4.7.23'
-- [ ] SEO in depth.
+- [x] SEO in depth.
+11.7.23'
 - [ ] Self-hosting the project.
-- [ ] Learned all the features of Astro that can help with SEO.
+- [x] Learned all the features of Astro that can help with SEO.
+11.7.23'
 - [x] Astro v2.0, content collections API, and more!
 10.7.23'
 - [x] RSS, sitemaps.
 10.7.23'
 - [ ] Made a request to Strapi, and displayed the blog post.